 There lived an obedient, hard-working and a very strong woodcutter who was looking for a job and later got one from a timber merchant.

 When he discovered that the pay was really good and also was the work condition.

 For those reasons, the woodcutter was determined to do his best in order to impress his employer.

-His boss gave him an ax which he will use in cutting down the trees and also showed him the area where he supposed to work.
+His boss gave him an ax that he will use in cutting down the trees and also showed him the area where he supposed to work.